jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

       (QUESTION_MARK "?"))

 Again, it is a question of design, whether we leave whitespace in the data or not.
-Leaving it has the advantage, that serialization become as simple as printing the content of the data-tree::
+Leaving it has the advantage, that serialization becomes as simple as printing the content of the data-tree::

     >>> print(sentence)